Search Skulls in the Stars:

 -

-The author of Skulls in the Stars is an associate professor of physics, specializing in optical science, at UNC Charlotte.
+The author of Skulls in the Stars is a professor of physics, specializing in optical science, at UNC Charlotte.
 The blog covers topics in physics and optics, the history of science, classic pulp fantasy and horror fiction, and the surprising intersections between these areas.
 Archives

 Meta